nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ## Short exercise 2

-cd into a folder under `shell` called `messy-folder`.
+In your `gapminder` folder, go to the directory called `messy-folder`.
-Then create three directories: `data`, `notes`, `images`.
+Then create three sub-directories: `data`, `notes`, `images`.
-Then move the respective file types into their matching folder type.Go back to the main shell folder.
+Then move the respective file types into their matching folder type.
+Go back to the main shell folder.
 Rename (it's the same as mv command) `messy-folder` to `clean-folder`.

 Hints: You can combine several steps into one.
 Tab completion and wildcards are your friends.